Central Subway (San Francisco): Schedule

+Notes ↑ Funding allocated for Central Subway Project; 1 2 Year of Expense (YOE) dollars, in millions; 1 2 Percentage of $1,578.3 M YOE overall project budget; ↑ Estimated date of revenue service; ↑ Based on earned value analysis; ↑ Not calculated due to schedule realignment; ↑ Project Estimate at Completion (EAC) is $1.626 billion, a $46M overrun.; ↑ Project EAC is $1.793 billion, a $215M overrun.; ↑ Project Estimate at Completion (EAC) is $1.891 billion, a $313M overrun.;

 A Project Management Oversight Committee report released in mid-2017 reported ten months of delays in construction, pushing back the date of service as late as December 10, 2019.
 The $76 million contingency fund may be used to expedite completion.
 The delays were attributed to work on the Chinatown station.
 In December 2017, Tutor Perini (TPC) circulated a report predicting a fifteen-month delay past December 2019 due to circumstances beyond their control, including hard rock and required utility relocations.
 TPC is liable for penalties of up to $50,000 per day for late completion beyond December 2019.

 Also in December 2017, the Central Subway Program Director, John Funghi, announced he would leave the project for Caltrain, where he headed the Peninsula Corridor Electrification Project starting in February 2018.
 In April 2018, SFMTA announced that excavation was complete for Chinatown station, which was expected to be the last station completed for the Central Subway in mid-2019.
 The other underground stations, Yerba Buena/Moscone and Union Square, were scheduled to be completed by the end of 2018 ahead of the then-scheduled December 2019 start of revenue service.